RotorHazard/RotorHazard/doc/Software Setup.md

 ```
 The previous installation ends up in the 'RotorHazard.old' directory, which may be deleted or moved.

 For RotorHazard the minimum version of Python supported is 3.8.
-If your Python is older than this, you should upgrade using the steps in the "Install RotorHazard" section under "5.
-[Install Python](#python)."
+If the installed version is Python 3.7 or older, see this [wiki article](https://github.com/RotorHazard/RotorHazard/wiki/Installing-Newer-Versions-of-Python-on-the-Raspberry-Pi) for a way to install a newer version of Python.

 The RotorHazard server dependencies should also be updated (be patient, this command may take a few minutes):
 ```